The Doublefold Dream of Art

 All this is still repeated today: only three years ago at the Museum of Contemporary Art in Shanghai, in agreement with Achille Bonito Oliva, we represented the indissoluble link between art and object to the point that the Chinese critic Victoria Lu coined the subtitle “A New Art: the Made in Italy ”to the slogan created by Achille Bonito Oliva“ Italy Made in Art ”.

 It is no coincidence that Made in Italy is still today a reality made up of famous names and surnames all over the world.
-The legendary Fiat 500 - just one example among the countless available - is inextricably linked in the collective imagination to its creator, Dante Giacosa, one of the masters of the Italian motoring school.
-In fifty years, anyone who has tried to imitate it has failed and in this first decade of the new century it has come back strongly to the fore, the result of a modus operandi that can be traced back to the same artisan hand and for this reason rewarded by the public.
+The legendary Fiat 500 - just one example among the countless available - is inextricably linked in the collective imagination to its creator: Dante Giacosa, one of the masters of the Italian motor school.
+In fifty years, anyone who has tried to imitate it has failed and in this first decade of the new century it has come back strongly to the fore, the result of a modus operandi attributable to the same artisan hand and for this reason rewarded by the public.

-ICE is deeply aware of the illustrious genealogy of Made in Italy and for this reason, when it spreads its products abroad, it does so with the conviction that the economic aspect never leaves the artistic one aside.
+ICE is deeply aware of the illustrious genealogy of Made in Italy and for this reason, when it spreads its products abroad, it does so with the conviction that the economic aspect is never independent from the artistic one.

-The catalog of this exhibition is placed in the perspective of this vision: we could not escape the temptation of expressing a tribute to the work of two great Italian printers such as Valter and Eleonora Rossi, who have been cohosco for many years, founders of 11RC Edizioni. d 'Arte, whose prestigious publishing activity of graphic works has taken on an international dimension in the three offices in Rome, Milan and New York.
+The catalog of this exhibition is placed in the perspective of this vision: we could not escape the temptation to express a tribute to the work of two great Italian printer masters which are Valter and Eleonora Rossi, whom I have known for many years, founders of 2RC Edizioni. of Art, whose prestigious publishing activity of graphic works has taken on an international dimension in the three offices in Rome, Milan and New York.

-At ICE we are convinced that counterfeit products obscure the original, yet authentic, visual, tactile, taste and auditory experience.
+At ICE we are convinced that counterfeit products obscure the original, and therefore authentic, visual, tactile, taste and auditory experience.

 Horace's admonition “stultum imitatorum pecus” was taken up by Leonardo da Vinci in his Treatise on Painting, where I affirm with marvelous clarity that there is no copy that has the same value as the original.
 Words that we at the ICE can only subscribe to.